Fraa4/VideoToGd2.2/README.md

 # Requirements
 - [GDShare](https://geodesdk.org/mods/hjfod.gdshare/) and [WSLiveEditor](https://geodesdk.org/mods/iandyhd3.wsliveeditor/), which is available on the modloader [Geode](https://geodesdk.org)
-- 4GB Patch (not required but recommended)
+- 4GB Patch (not required but recommended, especially if you're on 2.206)
 - Atleast 1GB of free space in disk

 # How to use